jelilat/gofundme/Tutorial.md

 ```

 The module uses the `SendCoinsFromModuleToAccount` function of `bankKeeper`.
-Add this `SendCoinsFromModuleToAccount` to the `x/gofundme/types/expected_keepers.go` file to get rid of the error.
+Add this `SendCoinsFromModuleToAccount` function to the `x/gofundme/types/expected_keepers.go` file to get rid of the error.

 ```golang
 type BankKeeper interface {